Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

 The `ProvidedCapability` custom resource definition can be utilized to automate the deployment of the DBMS and provide more controls.
 This approach can be used for PostgreSQL or MySQL DBMS.
 #### Steps:
 1. Customize the templates with your namespace, preferred DB name, and schema.
 Also add your FQDN in the SSO template.
-2. Apply the templates before starting the Entando installation.
+2. Apply the templates before starting the Villanova installation.
-3. Install Entando the usual way.
+3. Install Villanova the usual way.

 #### ProvidedCapability Templates for DBMS and SSO
 * Main DB ProvidedCapability Template